 More long term, Killavullen GAA Club intend to investigate the potential for the following more strategic projects, and need to have a healthy cash reserves to carry out any of these actions.

 - Additional Two Dressing Rooms so as to have changing facilities / welfare units for t he increased playing cohort, both male and female in Killavullen GAA Club grounds.

 - Provide an additional Astra Turf training area, separate but adjacent to the existing unit to cater for larger training pods and usage.

-- Investigate option in the environs of Killavullen Village for an additional pitch, to supplement our existing arrangement.
+- Investigate options in the environs of Killavullen Village for an additional pitch, to purchase so as to supplement our existing arrangement.

 Joe said, “It is vital that, that GAA community in Killavullen support this, very vital initiative, as club funds have been eroded during the Covid pandemic, with no golf classic in 2020 and suspension of the Local Lotto.
-Killavullen GAA does not want to see any deterioration of their facilities, or to drop back in its support of coaching programs in the club and both local schools, but funds do need to be raised to replenish the coffers for 2021, and for the incoming new chairman to have funds to realise his ambitions for the club in 2021 and beyond.”
+Killavullen GAA does not want to see any deterioration of their facilities, or to drop back in its support of coaching programs in the club and both local schools, but funds do need to be raised to replenish the coffers for 2021, and for the incoming new chairman, Finny Magner to have funds to realize their ambitions for the club in 2021 and beyond.”

 Killavullen GAA Club, devoid of its weekly lotto due to the Level 5 restrictions on persons meeting up, and thus its main income stream, set themselves a very ambitious target of 200 units in the revamped Cork GAA Rebel Bounty Draw.

 That target seemed far-fetched when we set out at the start, with 104 participants from 2020.
 But, juvenile parents were asked to contribute, a letter was sent to all parents, setting out our stall, and a greater participation rate from our junior players sought.
 Our supporters and friends of Killavullen GAA, at home and abroad were asked, if they want to participate.